-The 2019 Jeep Wrangler sports two engines featuring their new eTorque Mild Hybrid Technology, which offers better fuel economy and improved towing capacity.
+The 2019 and 2020 Jeep Wrangler sports two engine options featuring their new eTorque Mild Hybrid Technology, which offers better fuel economy and improved towing capacity.

 What is Jeep Wrangler's eTorque Mild Hybrid Technology?

-New for the 2019 Jeep Wrangler is an innovative eTorque Mild Hybrid system that is proven to improve fuel economy without sacrificing power, torque, or capability.
+New 2019 and 2020 Jeep Wrangler hass an innovative eTorque Mild Hybrid system that has improved fuel economy without sacrificing power, torque, or capability.
 It requires no additional effort by the driver and is part of both the 3.6L Pentastar V6 engine and the Turbocharged 2.0L I4 engine.

 The new eTorque mild hybrid system is a replacement for the traditional alternator.
 It sports a belt-driven motor generator unit that executes several different functions.